What Nursing School Questions Should You Ask Admissions Advisors?

 Take the First Step Toward Nursing School Today!

 Knowing the right questions to ask about nursing school is vital for making an informed decision on choosing the best nursing program for you.
-Although it’s helpful to have a list of nursing school questions available before you make that first phone call, the admissions counselors at UST are always here if any follow-up questions occur to you later.
+Although it’s helpful to have a list of nursing school questions available before you make that first phone call, the admissions advisors at UST are always here if any follow-up questions occur to you later.

 Contact us today to learn more about how you can start your nursing journey.